Our respiratory service offers assessment and management of a wide range of breathing-related difficulties in children including:

 • Sleep-related breathing disorders

 Our consultants hold specialist respiratory clinics at both St Mary’s and Hammersmith Hospitals.
-During these appointments the doctor may request for you to have test such as blood tests, allergy tests, and lung function tests.
+During appointments, your child may need blood tests, allergy tests, or lung function tests.

-The paediatric respiratory physiology team offer the following lung function tests:
+The paediatric respiratory physiology team offers the following lung function tests:

 • Spirometry